 - having other psychiatric disorders

 - having parents who abuse drugs or alcohol

 - having a dysfunctional home environment

 - having a history of experiencing traumatic events

 - being abused or neglected

-Your child’s mental healthcare provider will ask you and your child questions to make a diagnosis.
+If your child is showing signs of conduct disorder, they should be evaluated by a mental health professional.
+They’ll ask you and your child questions about their behavioral patterns to make a diagnosis.
 For a conduct disorder diagnosis to be made, your child must have a pattern of displaying at least three behaviors that are common to conduct disorder.
-Your child must have shown at least one of the behaviors within the past six months.
-In addition, the behavioral problems must significantly impair your child socially or at school (or at work for adults).
+Your child must also have shown at least one of the behaviors within the past six months.
+The behavioral problems must also significantly impair your child socially or at school.

 Children with conduct disorder who are living in abusive homes may be placed into other homes.
-If abuse is not present, your child’s mental healthcare provider may use behavioral modification therapy or talk therapy to help teach him or her ways to adapt to feelings.
+If abuse isn’t present, your child’s mental healthcare provider will use behavior therapy or talk therapy to help your child learn how to express or control their emotions appropriately.
 The mental healthcare provider will also teach you how to manage your child’s behavior.
-If your child has other disorders such as depression or ADHD—both of which commonly occur with conduct disorder—the mental healthcare provider may prescribe medications to treat those conditions as well.
+If your child has another mental health disorder, such as depression or ADHD, the mental healthcare provider may prescribe medications to treat that condition as well.

 Since it takes time to establish new attitudes and behavior patterns, children with conduct disorder usually require long-term treatment.
 However, early treatment may slow the progression of the disorder or reduce the severity of negative behaviors.